open-telemetry/opentelemetry-ruby-contrib/instrumentation/aws_lambda/README.md

 ## Usage

 From the Lambda Layer side, create the wrapper.
 More information can be found at https://github.com/open-telemetry/opentelemetry-lambda/tree/main/ruby

+Below is an example of `ruby/src/layer/wrapper.rb`, where you can configure the layer to suit your needs before building it:
 ```ruby
 require 'opentelemetry/sdk'
 require 'opentelemetry/instrumentation/aws_lambda'